 Once the app has been developed (both backend and front-end), it is time to test it.
 There should not be any glitches or issues with any features.
 The aim of testing is to find flaws in the UX so that these can be avoided before launch.

 When the mobile app is tested and ready, it can be released on app marketplaces, including Google Play Store and App Store.
-The app release should be a part of the marketing campaigns to receive initial installations quicker.
+The app release should be a part of the marketing campaigns to receive initial installations quickly.

 The businesses or entrepreneurs looking to enter this market have this question often: How much does it cost to develop an IoT-based smart parking mobile app?

-The answer is that it depends on varied factors, such as the features to be integrated within the app, experience and expertise of the team (developers, designers, testers) working on it, country of operation, technical specifications, etc.
+The answer is that it depends on varied factors, such as the features to be integrated within the app, the experience and expertise of the team (developers, designers, testers) working on it, the country of operation, technical specifications, etc.

 Moreover, if the app is built for both Android and iOS, then the cost will also increase.